 Women who agree to enter the study will complete a baseline participant booklet before randomisation.
 Booklets will consist of the disease specific and generic quality of life questionnaires, pain scores and resource use questions.
 Participants will then be followed up for a period of three years (the primary outcome time point).
-Text messages will be sent to each participant (where possible) to advise them their follow-up assessment is due and to remind them to complete and return as soon as possible.
 Over this period the outcomes will be collected according to Table 1 below.
-Data collection will either be follow-up booklets sent to the woman's homes.
-A £10 gift voucher shall be offered to participants as reimbursement for any inconvenience study participation may have caused them.
-This shall be offered on receipt of their follow-up questionnaire, either completed in a paper booklet and returned by freepost, or as an online questionnaire where responses will be provided with methods to contact the BCTU to report pregnancy and adverse events between the scheduled timepoints.
+Data collection will either be follow-up booklets sent to the woman's homes, to be completed and returned by freepost, or as an online questionnaire, where responses will be entered directly into the trial database through a secure website.
+Women will be provided with methods to contact the BCTU to report pregnancy and adverse events between the scheduled timepoints.
+All self-reported instances of further surgery, discontinuation or change of treatment or adverse events will be verified against GP or hospital records.